Anyone can report their incidents or near misses to us; you don’t have to be a BHS member.

-- resulted in human or horse feeling unsafe (e.g. road rage)
+- resulted in a rider or handler feeling concerned (e.g. verbal abuse)

-- the potential to cause injury to horse and human even though it may not have at this time (a near miss)
+- the potential to cause injury to a rider, handler or horse even though it may not have at this time (a near miss)

-- already caused injury to human or horse (an accident)
+- already caused injury to a rider, handler or horse (an accident)

 - Slippery road surfaces